Streamline Their Transitions for Success

 Institutions need to stop asking if students are college ready, and instead ask, “Are we ready for students?” — especially marginalized students.
 Committing to support marginalized students begins with allocating resources to match their specific needs — and focusing on everything they experience in completing their first year is critical.
 There is no quick fix — transition experiences and intersectional identities must be considered in developing orientation, mentorship, and engagement opportunities.

-Join us on July 18, 2022, when our presenter will share how to ensure success for marginalized students including how to:
+Our presenter shares how to ensure success for marginalized students including how to:

 - Navigate their transition to campus